 The response introduces a central idea (technology should be considered making the world a brotherhood and sisterhood, because technology lets us communicate more) and a writing strategy (A literary elements that the author uses is irony).
 The response demonstrates a superficial analysis of the author's use of irony to develop the central idea (This is ironic, because most of the world views Africa as a very poor continet with very little technology).
-The response presents ideas inconsistently and inadequately in an attempt to support analysis, referencing, but never developing the idea of technology ... making the world a brotherhood and sisterhood and providing only one example of the author's use of irony (there are over 700 million cell phone subscribers in Africa and kids texting on them).
-The response exhibits inconsistent organization of ideas and information, failing to create a coherent response, with an opening paragraph that introduces a central idea focusing on technology creating a brotherhood and sisterhood in the world, a second paragraph that introduces the writing strategy but does not connect it directly back to the central idea, and a third paragraph that introduces a new central idea (This is also a central idea, because you can communicat faster).
-The response lacks a formal style, using language that is basic (A central idea in the text is if) and imprecise (should be considered making the world and with ... less time than it would take walking over).
+The response presents ideas inconsistently and inadequately in an attempt to support analysis, referencing, but never developing the idea of technology ... making the world a brotherhood and sisterhood and sisterhood and providing only one example of the author's use of irony (there are over 700 million cell phone subscribers in Africa and kids texting on them).
+The response exhibits inconsistent organization of ideas and information, failing to create a coherent response, with an opening paragraph that introduces a central idea focusing on technology creating a brotherhood and sisterhood in the world, a second paragraph that introduces the writing strategy but does not connect it directly back to the central idea, and a third paragraph that introduces a new central idea in the text is if) and imprecise (should be considered making the world and with ... less time than it would take walking over).
 The response demonstrates partial control of conventions with occasional errors (sisterhood, because; a literary elements; ironic, because; continet; idea, because) that do not hinder comprehension.